 Semi-Finalist Round

 The top forty scoring submissions in the artisan and independent category are sent in blond bottles to our semi-finalist judges, who smell every semi-finalist and assign them with a score.
-These scores are averaged with the preliminary round scores to assess the ten finalists in each category.
+These scores are averaged with the preliminary round scores to assess the fifteen top scoring perfumes in each category.
+These fifteen perfumes go on to the third and final round.

 Finalist Round

-For the finalist round, we decant the 10 finalists in each category into blind vials, and send them, along with their creative briefs, to our finalist judges, who are dotted around the world.
-These judges are asked to assign a score to each perfume.
-Their scores are averaged, and the top scoring two perfumes in each category are the winners.
+For the finalist round, we decant the 15 top scoring perfumes in each category into blind vials, assign new numbers to them, and send them, along with their creative briefs, to our finalist judges, who are dotted around the world.

 The Newcomers Award has a separate jury.
 These judges are provided with the ten top qualifying fragrances in the Artisan and Independent categories, after the preliminary and semi-finals judging rounds are finished.